cloudmesh-community/book/chapters/prg/python/python-subprocess.md

 ## Exceptions in Subprocess

-If a child process raises any exception before the new program starts, that exception will be raised again in the parent process.
+If a child process raises an exception before the new program starts, that exception will be raised again in the parent process.
 Additionally, the exception object will have one extra attribute called child_traceback, which is a string containing